 After Marie was elected to the Neighborhoods Commission, board member Jordie took over.
 He hosted lively driveway parties, held an evening with Mayoral Candidate Chuck Reed and most famously, rid the neighborhood of an active drug dealing home business on Colville Drive.
 The residents of that home were so upset with Marty that they spray painted “Jordie and BVNA suck!” on an RV in front of their home.
 Eventually the drug dealing homeowner was arrested and deported to Canada.

 Jordie ’s mission accomplished, history repeated itself when Deborah Torrens, mom of four kids and daughter of Beverly Moffitt took the BVNA reins.
 Deborah started the “Love Your Neighborhood” dues drive, Christmas block party and Egg Hunt, organized panel discussions with local businesses, , mentored Sergio Jimenez on starting a neighborhood association, continued freeway clean ups and took BVNA on-line with a yahoo group.
 She plugged away for five and half years and when she needed to move on to other projects, Andrea Fleiner stepped up.

 Andrea and her enthusiastic board added grant funding, a Miner park adoption, the Spring Fling, Emergency Preparedness signs and strengthened other BVNA traditions, such as distributing the newsletter door to door and monthly Miner Park clean ups.
 Also important, they utilized the Responsible Landlords Engagement Initiative (RLEI) to undermine two drug dealing home businesses.

-The neighborhood will hold it’s first Music Festival in September, and Susan Reeve’s vision of having “…a neighborhood where residents have a sense of security, belonging and empowerment” has been realized.
+The neighborhood held its first Music Festival in September 2018, and Susan Reeve’s vision of having “…a neighborhood where residents have a sense of security, belonging and empowerment” has been realized.